FPT: a Fixed-Point Accelerator for Torus Fully Homomorphic Encryption: Compact fixed-point representation

 \section{Compact fixed-point representation}

 FFT calculations involve irrational (complex) numbers, and approximation errors arise when those numbers are represented with finite precision during computation.
 However, if enough precision is used, implementations of TFHE tolerate these approximation errors.
 More specifically, one typically aims for the total approximation error to be lower than the noise inherently present in the FHE calculations.
+By selecting such parameters one can ensure that the error probability of the FHE calculations under full precision is arbitrarily close to the error probability of our calculations under finite precision, while obtaining a significant boost in performance.

+It is important to note that using finite precision computations has no impact on the security of the cryptographic scheme.
+This can be easily seen by the fact that the server does not know the secret key and thus only performs public operations.

-On a CPU, the typical method is to use floating-point numbers with single or double precision.
-This is efficient due to the integration of an existing Floating-Point Unit (FPU), and therefore the typical representation of choice for software designers.
-CPU and GPU implementations of TFHE have been restricted to double-precision floating-point FFTs because single-precision FFTs were found to introduce too much noise to guarantee successful decryption of bootstrapped ciphertexts \cite{DBLP:journals/joc/ChillottiGGI20}.
+Floating-point number calculations are well supported on a CPU with single or double precision.
+Hence, they become the typical representation of choice for software designers.
+In the case of TFHE, the CPU and GPU implementations are restricted to double-precision floating-point FFTs, because single-precision FFTs were found to introduce too much noise to guarantee successful decryption of bootstrapped ciphertexts \cite{DBLP:journals/joc/ChillottiGGI20}.

 In dedicated hardware implementations, FPUs are not natively available and are costly to include.
 To simplify the implementation and the analysis of the approximation error, some prior implementations opted to change the scheme to work with a prime modulus instead of a power-of-two modulus \cite{DBLP:conf/hpec/YeKP22,nufhe}, allowing the use of exact NTTs instead of approximate FFTs for polynomial multiplication.
 The downside of this approach is that one needs to include costly modular reduction units.